franko/gsl-shell/doc/user-manual/general.rst

    When this happens it does return a string corresponding to its actual type instead of "userdata" or "cdata".
    For complex number and real or complex matrix it does return respectively "complex", "matrix" and "complex matrix".

-.. function:: help(f)
+.. function:: help(obj)

-   Print some help, if available, about the function "f".
+   Print some help, if available, about the given object or function.
    In the first line it will be shown how the function should be called.
    If the function have some optional parameters these will be shown inside square brackets.